 - Spec ID (Specific Identification)

 US investors should carefully consider which cost basis method will work best for their crypto tax strategy.
+Koinly can help you do this as you can change your cost basis method in settings and see how it changes your capital gain and loss calculations for the year.

 Let’s look at some other quick frequently asked questions around crypto tax loss harvesting.